 Energy Analysis and Policy Student Scholarship

-- Students in graduate degree programs at the University of Wisconsin-Madison who are eligible to enroll in the Energy Analysis and Policy (EAP) certificate or doctoral minor are eligible.
+- Students in graduate degree programs at the University of Wisconsin-Madison who are eligible to enroll in the Energy Analysis and Policy (EAP) certificate are eligible for the scholarships.

-- Students must apply to enroll in either the EAP certificate or doctoral minor.
+- Students must apply to enroll in the EAP certificate.
 Application can be found at https://go.wisc.edu/EAP-apply.

 a) On the EAP application form, students must provide any past transcripts (unofficial OK), a current resume/CV, and a brief statement of interest.

 - Students enrolled in EAP on or before January 1, 2022 are not eligible.

 Students who apply to enroll in the EAP certificate during the application period will automatically be considered for one of the scholarships.
 Application can be found at https://go.wisc.edu/EAP-apply.

 Wes and Ankie Foell Scholarship in Energy Analysis and Policy: Wes Foell is a retired UW professor and energy analysis and policy professional.
 He was a founding faculty member of the EAP certificate and has been a long-time champion of the program.